triton-inference-server/model_navigator/docs/conversion.md

 # Enable optimizations for sparse weights in TensorRT.
 [ tensorrt_sparse_weights: boolean ]

+# The maximum GPU memory in bytes the model can use temporarily during execution for TensorRT acceleration.
+[ tensorrt_max_workspace_size: integer | default: 4294967296 ]

 # Absolute tolerance parameter for output comparison.
 # To specify per-output tolerances, use the format: --atol [<out_name>=]<atol>.